 - 3.17.4.1 The Contractor shall be responsible for sound financial management of its MCO in accordance with applicable professional standards. - 3.17.4.2 Throughout the term of this Contract, the Contractor shall: - 3.17.4.2.1 Comply with and be subject to all applicable State and Federal law including those regarding solvency and risk standards. - 3.17.4.2.2 Present to the State any information and records deemed necessary to determine its financial condition.
-The response to requests for information and records shall be delivered to the State, at no cost to the State, in a reasonable time from the date of the request or as specified therein. - 3.17.4.2.3 Immediately notify the State when the Contractor has reason to consider insolvency or otherwise has reason to believe it or any Subcontractor is other than financially sound and stable, or when financial difficulties are significant enough for the Chief Executive Officer or Chief Financial Officer to notify the Contractor's governing body of the potential for insolvency. - 3.17.4.3 The Contractor shall maintain a performance bond in the amount of 100% of the first month of Capitation Payment for each of the first 12 months after the Start Date of Operations. - 3.17.4.3.1 The performance bond must be restricted to this Contract. - 3.17.4.3.2 If the performance bond falls below 90% of the first month's capitation in any month, the Contractor has 30 calendar days to comply with the requirements of this Section of the Contract and provide proof of the increased bond amount. - 3.17.4.4 The Contractor shall maintain a uniform accounting system that adheres to generally accepted accounting principles for charging and allocating to all funding resources the Contractor's costs incurred hereunder including, but
+The response to requests for information and records shall be delivered to the State, at no cost to the State, in a reasonable time from the date of the request or as specified therein. - 3.17.4.2.3 In accordance with 42 CFR 438.604(a)(4), submit data on adequate provisions made against the risk of insolvency as required under 42 CFR 438.116. - 3.17.4.2.4 Immediately notify the State when the Contractor has reason to consider insolvency or otherwise has reason to believe it or any Subcontractor is other than financially sound and stable, or when financial difficulties are significant enough for the Chief Executive Officer or Chief Financial Officer to notify the Contractor's governing body of the potential for insolvency. - 3.17.4.3 The Contractor shall maintain a performance bond in the amount of 100% of the first month of Capitation Payment for each of the first 12 months after the Start Date of Operations. - 3.17.4.3.1 The performance bond must be restricted to this Contract. - 3.17.4.3.2 If the performance bond falls below 90% of the first month's capitation in any month, the Contractor has 30 calendar days to comply with the requirements of this Section of the Contract and provide proof of the increased bond amount. - 3.17.4.4 The Contractor shall maintain a uniform accounting system that adheres to generally accepted accounting principles for charging and allocating to all funding resources the Contractor's costs incurred hereunder including, but not limited to, the American Institute of Certified Public Accountants

-- not limited to, the American Institute of Certified Public Accountants Statement of Position 89-5 "Financial Accounting and Reporting by Providers of Prepaid Health Care Services." - 3.17.4.5 The Contractor shall contract with an independent licensed certified public accountant to conduct an annual financial audit of the Contractor, including but not limited to the financial transactions made under this Contract. - 3.17.4.6 The Contractor must notify the State within 10 calendar days if its contract with an independent auditor or actuary has changed or been terminated.
+Statement of Position 89-5 "Financial Accounting and Reporting by Providers of Prepaid Health Care Services."

+- 3.17.4.5 The Contractor shall contract with an independent licensed certified public accountant to conduct an annual financial audit of the Contractor, including but not limited to the financial transactions made under this Contract. - 3.17.4.6 The Contractor must notify the State within 10 calendar days if its contract with an independent auditor or actuary has changed or been terminated.
 The notification must include the date of and reason for the change or termination.
 If the change or termination occurred as a result of a disagreement or dispute, the notification shall include the nature of the disagreement or dispute.
 In addition, the notification shall include the name of the replacement auditor or actuary, if any.